Did you know? You have wonderful skin.

 By picking the right time to moisturise, your skin makes the most of the nourishment you give it so I’ve sought to find out when the best times are and why.
 Here’s the list:

 Right after a bath or shower

 After a bath or shower, your body is warm and wet, and contact with the air evaporates all the moisture.
-That’s why in summer, for example, you’ll feel nice and cool after a shower!
-What this means as well, is that unless you moisturise immediately after a shower or bath, what is evaporating isn’t just the excess water on our skin but some of the hydration from your skin as well.
+Unless you moisturise immediately after a shower or bath, what is evaporating isn’t just the excess water on our skin but some of the hydration from your skin as well.
 Seal the moisture in.

-You may not realise it, but in a hot bath you are sweating.
-It’s important to re-hydrate afterward as well.
+In a hot bath you are also sweating.
+It’s important to re-hydrate afterwards as well.